singhkpratham/geocompr/13-location.md

 It is highly unlikely that there are no shops in any of our defined metropolitan areas.
 The following `if` condition simply checks if there is at least one shop for each region.
-If not, we would try to download the shops again for this/these specific region/s.
+If not, we recommend to try to download the shops again for this/these specific region/s.

 ```r